-Putting lots of plants in one pot may seem like a good idea, but it usually is counterproductive.
-Unless my pot is tremendous (more like a raised bed) I only put one tomato plant per pot.
-To get an idea of minimum size, I have successfully grown one huge tomato plant in a large reusable grocery bag and that's about as small as I'd go per plant.
+Planting several plants in one pot might seem like a good idea, but it usually is counterproductive.
+Unless the pot is tremendous in size (like the size of a raised bed) plant only one tomato plant per pot.
+To get an idea of minimum size, one tomato plant can be successfully grown in a large reusable grocery bag, which is the minimum size per plant.

 Not Enough Sun

-Tomatoes are sun lovers and need full sun - which means that they need unobstructed, direct sunlight for 6-8 hours a day - no cheating or skipping.
-Many people (myself included) chronically overestimate how much sun an area gets.
-Really figure this out - either with a watch or a sunlight meter - before you plant up your pots.
-Also, the amount of that hits a spot can change dramatically over the growing season, so check every week or so to make sure there are no obstructions blocking the sun.
+Tomatoes are sun-lovers and require full sun, which means that they need unobstructed, direct sunlight for 6-8 hours a day, no cheating or skipping.
+Many people chronically overestimate how much sun an area receives.
+Determine actual sun exposure, either with a watch or a sunlight meter, before you position your pots.
+Also, the amount of sunlight that reaches an area can change dramatically over the growing season, so re-check every week or so to make sure nothing is obstructing access to sunlight.

-Along with the sun, tomatoes like warm temperatures.
-While it might feel like you're getting a jump on the season by putting your tomatoes out early, they will not really do anything until it is consistently warm.
-If you do want to get a jump on the season, you can either cover your tomatoes with clothes, or plastic when it's cold or do what I generally do which is to put them on carts and wagons and haul them in and out of my garage until temperatures warm up.
-Also, don't forget to harden off your seedlings.
+Along with lots of sunlight, tomatoes like warm temperatures.
+While it might feel like you're getting a jump on the season by planting tomatoes early, they will not thrive until temperatures are consistently warm.
+If you do want to get a jump on the season, you can either cover your tomatoes with plastic when it's cold or put them on carts and wagons and haul them in and out of an enclosed area (like a garage) until temperatures warm up.
+If going this route, don't forget to harden off your seedlings.

-Tomatoes are heavy feeders and need to be fertilized if you aren't using a pre-fertilized potting soil.
-Most potting mixes have very few of the nutrients that your plants require to grow and be healthy so you will need to add those nutrients to the soil or stimulate the ones already there if your mix is heavy on compost.
-There are many fertilizers to choose from but I use either an all-purpose, organic slow-release fertilizer or one designed especially for growing tomatoes or vegetables, which I mix into my potting soil.
-In addition, I use a diluted fish emulsion/seaweed liquid, once every week or two.
-I also sometimes add calcium, either in the form of lime or a liquid calcium.
-If you start seeing black at the ends of your tomatoes, you probably have blossom end rot, and that can be from watering issues and/or a lack of calcium in your soil.
+Tomatoes are heavy feeders and need to be fertilized regularly if you aren't using a pre-fertilized potting soil.
+Most potting soils contain very few of the nutrients your plants require to grow and be healthy, so you will need to add those nutrients to the soil or supplement the nutrients already present if your mix is heavy on compost.
+You have many fertilizers to choose from, but some good options are an all-purpose, organic slow-release fertilizer or one designed especially for growing tomatoes or vegetables, which you can mix into potting soil.
+In addition, you might consider adding a diluted fish emulsion/seaweed liquid once every week or two, or calcium, either in the form of lime or liquid calcium.
+Black areas at the bottom end of a tomato indicates the fruit could be suffering from blossom end rot, which can be caused by irregular watering and/or a lack of calcium in the soil.